Vatican Reverses Decision, Allows Festing to Take Part in Order of Malta Election

 A source close to Boeselager who asked to remain anonymous said allegations that the order was transferring money from the trust (some reports say as much as 30 million euros) to the Vatican were “crazy,” as the trustee cannot give the money to something other than the projects the order’s members agree on.
 He also denied the Vatican was struggling financially and so looking to the order to help.

-He further ruled out the accusation that the German association and others are trying to secularize the order and rid it of its nobility, possibly splitting it into a humanitarian and religious sections in order to obtain more funding from the U.N. and other bodies for its humanitarian causes.
+He further ruled out the accusation that the German association and others are trying to secularize the order and rid it of its nobility, possibly splitting it into humanitarian and religious sections in order to obtain more funding from the U.N. and other bodies for its humanitarian causes.
 Their aim is, however, to change the constitution so that a grand master no longer serves for life, can be impeached if he acts contrary to the constitution, and should have an age limit.
-That is according to proposals put forward by Erich Lobkowicz, president of the German association (see his paper here).
+That is according to proposals put forward by Johannes Lobkowicz, procurator of the grand priory of Bohemia (see his paper here).

 The German faction’s project is believed to be focused on inverting the pyramid of the order's natural hierarchy, so instead of having professed knights in charge, knights of a lower rank (oblates and tertiaries) would take over and control the meaningful decisions of the order.
 The German branch currently has no professed knights and so, under the current constitution, cannot hold the rank of grand master.